 You are going to teach American history for sure, but you don’t think you can teach music appreciation as well.
 It’s too hard, you don’t know what to teach, it takes too much time.
 I can just hear you now. 🙂

 Please leave me a comment below telling me what you think of the lessons.
 Share this with your friends.
-And if you like these, check out the 20th Century Music Appreciation Online Course!
+And if you like these, check out the full 20th Century Music Appreciation Online Course!

 Gena, I can not say enough how much my boys & I are enjoying your 20th Century American Music Appreciation Curriculum!!!
 I am learning right along with the boys-and we are enjoying all the facts and links you provide.
 The notebooking pages are so helpful too!!